 Dr. Gregory Connolly of Harvard University says that the flavorings can contribute toward kids developing a taste for what they think is candy, as the sweetness masks the tobacco flavor.
 And of course, nicotine itself causes addiction.
 Thus, Dr. Connolly and many others in pediatric medicine are calling on federal and public health authorities to pay particular attention to this type of dissolvable nicotine products.

 One death is too many

 Not one more smokeless tobacco poisoning of an infant or youth should have to occur before the tobacco industry is forced to be accountable for how they market their products.
 But perhaps most significant here is what parents must do.
 Ideally, if you have children, you shouldn’t smoke or use tobacco products.
 However, if you do have them in the home, they should be kept far out of the reach of children.
-Needing an instant cash loan to pay for an ER bill because your son or daughter suffered smokeless tobacco poisoning is not something any parent wants to experience.
+Needing an fast cash loan to pay for an ER bill because your son or daughter suffered smokeless tobacco poisoning is not something any parent wants to experience.